How to Start a Business in 15 Steps

 Customer analysis: Next, focus on your target audience and ask yourself how you plan to reach them.
 Clearly state the needs of your customers and specify how your product or service will meet them.

 Financial projections: This portion of your business plan will track how much money is coming in and out down the road.
 Investors want to see hard numbers to justify their risk.
-Include a sales forecast (based on industry and market trends), expenses, an estimated cash flow (derived from your sales forecast and expenses), and expected profits or losses.
+Include a sales forecast (based on industry and market trends), expenses, sunk costs, an estimated cash flow (derived from your sales forecast and expenses), and expected profits or losses.

 Operational plan: Finally, wrap up with an action plan.
 If you have a team, write down how each member will contribute to achieving your company’s SMART goals and objectives.
 Answer questions like Is there a timeline? and What are the milestones you wish to accomplish?
 For both, think in terms of years and quarters.